voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 truth while the model is generating predictions for individual carrots!

+If you're familiar with `COCO format <https://cocodataset.org/#format-data>`_ (which recognized by
+:meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>`
-If you're familiar with `COCO format <https://cocodataset.org/#format-data>`_ (which is respected by default by the :meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>` method), you'll recognize that the issue here is that the `iscrowd` attribute of this particular ground truth annotation has been incorrectly set to `0`.
+by default), you'll recognize that the issue here is that the ``iscrowd`` attribute of this ground truth annotation has been incorrectly set to ``0``.
 Resolving mistakes like these will provide a much more accurate picture of the real performance of a model.